Ezzz-dev/OTSharp/README.md

 Tibia Game server developed in C# to use with Tibia 7.6

-Current Features
+Features
 =======
-   * Handle incoming connections on a different thread
+   * Handle incoming connections on a separate thread
-   * Handle connection packets
+   * Talking
-   * Disconnecting of an active connection
+   * Walking
-   * Logging in (Make sure no characters are on the same tile)
+   * Channels
-   * Multiple characters can login and walk
+   * Rule Violation Channel
-   * Known Creatures (150 max)
+   * Creature Events
-   * Using Tibia 7.6 (Login server & Game server)
+   * Tasking

 Where do events go?
 =======